Skip to content

 Network panel with bundle request

-The Coverage tab in DevTools will also tell you how much CSS and JS code in your application is unused.
+The Coverage tab in DevTools also tells you how much CSS and JS code in your application is unused.

 Code Coverage in DevTools

-By specifying a full Lighthouse configuration through its Node CLI, an "Unused JavaScript" audit can also be used to trace how much unused code is being shipped with your application.
+By specifying a full Lighthouse configuration through its Node CLI, you can run the Reduce unused JavaScript audit to trace how much unused code is shipped with your application/

-If you happen to be using webpack as your bundler, Webpack Bundle Analyzer will help you investigate what makes up the bundle.
+If you use webpack as your bundler, Webpack Bundle Analyzer can help you investigate what makes up the bundle.
 Include the plugin in your webpack configurations file like any other plugin:

 module.exports = {